What happens if there's a false alarm?

 What types of home security cameras are available?

 Today's cameras for your home are full motion, full color and high resolution.
 The best security cameras will come with night vision and will have the capabilities to quickly adjust to changes in lighting.
-Most camera systems allow you monitor your location remotely via your desktop computer or mobile device.
+Most camera systems allow you to monitor your location remotely via your desktop computer or mobile device.

 One of the biggest differences between indoor and outdoor security cameras are the quality in how they are made; it varies because outdoor cameras need to be able to withstand harsher conditions, for example weather and other environmental conditions.
 Some outdoor security cameras come equipped with fans and heaters to help protect them from the elements.
 Outdoor cameras also need to be more durable because they’re more vulnerable to attempted disabling by those trying to gain access to your location.
 To reduce the disabling of cameras, some cameras come housed in tamper-proof casings.